ExentriqLtd/Bootstrap-Material-UI/README.md

 ## Package dependencies

-No need to separately include the following libraries, are already included in this library.
+No need to separately include the following libraries, are already included in this library:

 - Bootstrap (v3.3.5)
-- jQuery (v2.1.4)
-- jQuery Validation (v1.14.0)
 - Autosize (v3.0.8)
 - VelocityJS (v1.2.2)
 - Waves (v0.7.2)
 - Animate Sass (v0.6.4)
 - Prism (v1.0.1)

+External dependencies, should be included separately:

+- jQuery (v2.1.4)

 ## Installation